 The $10 fee increase does not apply to adults eligible to renew their passport by mail using the DS-82 form.
 Renewal customers can mail their application and supporting documentation to the Department of State and should not apply at a passport acceptance facility or pay an execution fee.
 To learn more about renewing your passport, visit our Renew page.

-Customers applying with the DS-11 form pay two separate fees: an application fee to the U.S. Department of State and the execution fee to the passport acceptance facility.
+Customers applying with the DS-11 form pay two separate fees: an application fee and the execution fee.
+These customers must apply in-person at either a passport acceptance facility or a Department of State passport agency or center.
 Passport acceptance facilities such as post offices, clerks of court, or public libraries are designated to accept passport applications on behalf of the U.S. Department of State.
 With more than 7,600 acceptance facility locations, customers applying for the first time can find a convenient location to apply for their passport.
 Some acceptance facilities are open nights and weekends and take passport photos on-site.
-Find a location near you using our Acceptance Facility Search Tool.
+The Department of State also operates a network of 26 passport agencies and centers for customers who have an urgent need to travel within 14 days.
+Where you apply depends on when you need your passport.
+To learn more, visit our Where to Apply page.

 The Department of State generally sets consular fees at an amount calculated to achieve recovery of the costs to the U.S. government of providing the consular service.
 The latest Cost of Service Model showed that the costs associated with passport execution were higher than the current fee of $25.